VSSSE/VSS-DOC/SRS.md

 **3.8 Purchased Components**

-  n/a
+tbd

 **3.9 Interfaces**

 **3.9.1 User Interfaces**

-Please consult the different use case descriptions for UI mockups (screenshots) and UI functionality descriptions:

-  tbd
+Users can access the system via Andriod app or web interface.
+Mockups for their design are tbd

 **3.9.2 Hardware Interfaces**